odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/followup.rst

 =============

 To configure a :guilabel:`Follow-Up Action`, go to :menuselection:`Accounting --> Configuration -->
 Follow-up Levels`.
-Several follow-up actions are available by default, and you can customize them any way you want or create new ones to trigger the following actions:
+Several follow-up actions are available by default under the :guilabel:`Notification`, but you can create new ones if required, and can change the **name** and the **number of days** after which the follow-up actions are triggered.
+The follow-up :guilabel:`Actions` available are:

-- Send an email;
+- :guilabel:`Send Email`;
-- :ref:`Send an SMS message <pricing/pricing_and_faq>`;
+- :ref:`Send a Letter <customer_invoices/snailmail>`;
-- Print a letter;
+- :ref:`Send an SMS message <pricing/pricing_and_faq>`.

-- :ref:`Send a letter <customer_invoices/snailmail>`;
+You can use a pre-filled template for your messages by selecting a :guilabel:`Content Template`.
+To change the template used, hover over the the field and click the :guilabel:`-->`.
+If enabled, SMS messages have a specific :guilabel:`Sms Template` field.

-- Manual action (creates a task).
+It is possible to automatically send a reminder by enabling the :guilabel:`Automatic` option, and attaching the *open* invoice(s) by enabling :guilabel:`Attach Invoices`, within a specific follow-up action.

-It is also possible to automatically send a reminder by enabling the :guilabel:`Auto Execute` option, within a specific :guilabel:`Follow-Up Action`.
+By clicking on the :guilabel:`Activity` tab, it's possible to schedule activities (tasks).
+That way, when the follow-up is triggered, an activity is automatically scheduled.
+To do so, enable :guilabel:`Schedule Activity`, and select a :guilabel:`Responsible` person for the task.
+Choose an :guilabel:`Activity Type`, and enter a :guilabel:`Summary` on how to handle the activity, if desired.

 .. tip::
    To send a reminder before the actual due date is reached, set a negative number of due days.